 Your Vodafone NUC is a code comprised of a series of numbers and characters that you enter into your handset.
 The code is used to unlock your handset from Vodafone so you can use it on another network.

 The code is different in length depending on whether you’ve got a Samsung, HTC, Nokia, Motorola, Sony, LG phone and so on.
 Entering the Vodafone unlock code is also a slightly different procedure for each handset manufacturer.

-	Choose below from our range of Vodafone unlocking services.
+Choose from a range of Vodafone unlocking services.

 How do I know if my handset is locked to Vodafone?

 The quickest way to find out if you’re locked to the Vodafone network is to insert a SIM card from another network.
 Don’t use a Sainsbury’s Mobile, Talkmobile, Lebara Mobile or TalkTalk SIM card as they are all virtual networks or MVNO’s.
 That means they also use the Vodafone network – try using one from EE, O2 or Three.

 You can get your Vodafone unlock code if:

 - Your phone hasn’t been reported lost or stolen